 It is maybe a little early to say that these improvements are all a result of the Kingdom’s efforts to achieve Vision 2030 – but the latter is probably one of the driving forces behind the current optimism.
 Massive change when it comes to a society can’t be made overnight, it takes years of well-orchestrated and sustained efforts that are initiated at the top and trickle down to all segments of society.
 But where economy, employment and education are concerned, I think KSA is on the right track.

-Casper Hammer is the Commercial Director at The Talent Enterprise.
-With more than 15 years of human capital technology and assessment experience Casper brings an in-depth understanding of the talent challenges faced by organisations today.
-Casper’s priority and passion lies in helping business leaders transform their companies and reach optimum results though the company’s globally recognised assessment technology and solution.
+Casper Hammer is the Commercial Director at Mercer Talent Enterprise.
+With more than 15 years of human capital technology and assessment experience Casper brings an in-depth understanding of the talent challenges faced by organizations today.
+Casper’s priority and passion lies in helping business leaders transform their companies and reach optimum results though the company’s globally recognized assessment technology and solution.